ndrean/UpImage/README.md

 ![ERD](erd.png)

-## Notes for dev mode
+## Notes

+### Credentials for Github, Google and AWS S3

+- Create credentials for Github: <https://github.com/settings/developers> and pass callback URL
+- Create credentials for Google: <https://console.cloud.google.com/apis/credentials/> and pass Authorized Javascript origins and Authorized redirects URLs.
+- set up callback URI for both, once you get the app URL (http://localhost:4000 firstly, then https://up-image.fly.dev once deployed)

 ### Temporary saved on the server

 The files are temporarily saved on the server.
 They are deleted when uploaded.
-After 10 miniutes of inactivity, the files are pruned.
+After 10 minutes of inactivity the temporary files are pruned if the app is still open.
+After 1 hour, the liveview is disconnected and the users' temporary files are pruned.

-### File change watch
+### Dev mode: file change watch

 To stop rebuild when file changes, remove the folder "image_uploads" from the watched list by setting: